 Each Accredited Member shall produce an annual report.
-This shall include a summary of the Review in accordance with Step 5 of the OECD Guidance and Sections 16 and Section 19 (as applicable) of the DMCC Review Protocol (Annex 3).
+This shall include a summary of the Review in accordance with Sections 16 and Section 19 (as applicable) of the DMCC Review Protocol (Annex 3).

-Rule 4.7 Review Programmes of Accredited Members Each Accredited Member must demonstrate its compliance with these DMCC Rules for RBD-GPM to the DMCC.
+Rule 4.7 Review Programmes of Accredited Members

+Each Accredited Member must demonstrate its compliance with these DMCC Rules for RBD-GPM to the DMCC.
 In carrying out such obligation, each Accredited Member must implement an audit programme, which shall include: